mkiki254/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Task 5: The program prints all digit numbers of base 10 Task 6: The program prints all digits numbers of base 10 using putchar hence using ASCII Task 7: The program prints the lower case alphabets in reverse
+Task 5: The program prints all digit numbers of base 10 Task 6: The program prints all digits numbers of base 10 using putchar hence using ASCII Task 7: The program prints the lower case alphabets in reverse Task 8: The program prints all the numbers of base 16 in lowercase